 - Find other support options on our Get Support page

-- For non-medical information about COVID-19 call 1 888 COVID19 seven days a week, from 7:30 a.m. to 8 p.m. or text message 604-630-0300.
+- For non-medical information about COVID-19, call 1-888-COVID19 (1-888-268-4319) seven days a week, from 7:30 a.m. to 8 p.m. or text message 604-630-0300.
 Information is available in more than 110 languages.

 - The BC COVID-19 Self-Assessment Tool can help you decide if you need testing for COVID-19.
-You can complete this assessment for yourself, or for someone else, if they are not able to.
+You can complete this assessment for yourself, or for someone else if they are not able to.

-A Guide to COVID-19 for Youth
+Intro to Vaccines for Youth

 Physical distancing and why it helps during a pandemic

-This page will be updated frequently, as new information becomes available.
+This page will be updated frequently as new information becomes available.

 Last Updated: August 17, 2022